ValentinFrancois/pixels2svg/README.md

 used by [Inkscape](https://inkscape.org) and also has available python bindings ([pypotrace](https://pypi.org/project/pypotrace/)).

-But sometimes, what you want is the exact bitmap data, but as a group of SVG shapes, that you could for instance:
+But sometimes, what you want is the exact bitmap data, but as a set of SVG shapes, that you could for instance:
 - enlarge for big prints
 - use as input paths for a wood laser cutter